-We are committed to promoting a safe and inclusive learning environment for LGBTQIA students at LWTech, and in order to do this, we need your help!
+We are committed to promoting a safe and inclusive learning environment for LGBTQIA students at LWTech.
+In order to do this, we need your help!

-Collecting data will allow us to know more about our students so we can be better prepared to design and develop curricular and co-curricular programs that reflect students' diverse perspectives and experiences.
+Collecting data will allow us to know more about our students.
+THis will allow us to be better prepared to design and develop curricular and co-curricular programs that reflect students' diverse perspectives and experiences.

 We believe the implementation of this new process will serve as a testimony of our commitment to diversity, academic achievement and student success.